Klipper3d/klipper/docs/Config_Reference.md

 Configure an SX1509 I2C to GPIO expander.
 Due to the delay incurred by I2C communication you should NOT use SX1509 pins as stepper enable, step or dir pins or any other pin that requires fast bit-banging.
-They are best used as static or gcode controlled digital outputs or hardware-pwm pins for e.g. fans.
+They are best used as static or G-Code controlled digital outputs or hardware-pwm pins for e.g. fans.
 One may define any number of sections with an "sx1509" prefix.
 Each expander provides a set of 16 pins (sx1509_my_sx1509:PIN_0 to sx1509_my_sx1509:PIN_15) which can be used